Director and Main Instructor

 Core Team Members and Co-Instructors

 Andre D’Rozario is a full time National Serviceman of Portuguese and Dutch-Eurasian descent.
 His Eurasian identity has always been an integral part of who he was, and he felt an immediate connection to the language.
-He was the Art Director for Ila Ila Di Sul, and has a passion for the Arts, Animation, Storytelling, and now the Kristang language.
+He was the Art Director for Ila-Ila Di Sul, the first professionally-developed Kodrah Kristang board game, and has a passion for the Arts, Animation, Storytelling, and now the Kristang language.
 He hopes to create new media and stories for the language and the community in the future, as well as eventually becoming a teacher of the language.

-Frances Loke Wei is a linguistics major at the National University of Singapore.
+Frances Loke Wei is a graduate from the National University of Singapore’s linguistics programme.
 As a native Cantonese-speaking Singaporean who has almost no one her age to speak Cantonese to, she hopes for a Singapore that knows of and embraces its diverse linguistic landscape, and by extension, its rich collective culture.
 In her bid to be part of a society that values more than the economic, Frances strives to explore Singapore’s enviro-cultural values through the eyes of different profiles of people, and to reclaim knowledge of local cultural and environmental heritage that she was unfortunately not exposed to growing up.